C2SM/git-course/advanced/slides/slides.md

 `git worktree add ../conference_planning-feature feature`

 <!--
-This one lands well with a modelling audience, so make the case concretely: switching branches in a compiled model means a full rebuild.
-With a worktree you have two directories, each on its own branch, each with its own build, sharing one object database and one set of remotes.
+- Lands well with a modelling audience - make the case concretely: switching branches in a compiled model means a full rebuild
+  - Worktree: two directories, each on its own branch and build, sharing one object database and one set of remotes

-It is much cheaper than a second clone: the history is stored once.
+- Much cheaper than a second clone: the history is stored once

-Rules worth stating:
+- Rules worth stating:
-- Two worktrees cannot have the same branch checked out.
+  - Two worktrees cannot have the same branch checked out
-- Remove them with `git worktree remove <path>`, not with `rm -rf`, otherwise you leave stale bookkeeping behind (recoverable with `git worktree prune`).
+  - Remove them with `git worktree remove <path>`, not `rm -rf` (else stale bookkeeping, recoverable with `git worktree prune`)
-- `git worktree list` shows what you have.
+  - `git worktree list` shows what you have

-This also pairs with the previous slide: a worktree is often the better answer to "I need to look at another branch right now" than a stash.
+- Pairs with the previous slide: a worktree is often the better answer to "I need to look at another branch right now" than a stash
 -->

 ---